grumpy-systems/website/content/posts/2025/monitoring-trunk-recorder.md

   is just barley in range the controller may get a number of errors and garbled audio.
 It will broadcast that back out (because something is better than nothing), but it doesn't mean there's any issues with our system's receiver.
-* **Call rate** - This is nice to see, but too verbose on larger systems to be of use.
+* **Call rate** - This is nice to see, but it's too verbose on larger systems to be of use.
 I collect and graph it on the dashboard in Zabbix, but there's less value.
 * **Encrypted Calls** - Transmissions that are marked as encrypted are worth keeping track of, but there's nothing we can do to listen to these.
   Encryption is becoming more common, so a sudden spike here might mean a